Most tax controversies arise as a result of tax assessments or reassessments.

 In 2020, the VAT administration registered 998 claims, where 304 related to claims against a VAT assessment and 694 were claims against administrative penalties.
 Within the same year, 41 claims were lodged in front of the civil courts against decisions from the VAT administration.

 In 2021, the VAT administration registered 1,583 claims, of which 310 were filed against VAT assessment notices and 1,273 against administrative penalties.

 In 2022, the VAT administration registered 1,660 claims, of which 340 were filed against VAT assessment notices and 1,320 against administrative penalties.
 Taxpayers assigned the VAT administration before the civil courts in 27 cases.

 Statistics regarding the outcome of litigation procedures are not published in Luxembourg.

-Based on unofficial sources (annual Meetincs conference, speaker Mr Georges Simon), for 2020, 38% of the Administrative Tribunal’s decisions were in favour of the taxpayer (either fully for 27% or partially for 11%), while 46% of the decisions were unfavourable to the taxpayer.
+Based on unofficial sources (annual MEETINCS conference, speaker Mr Georges Simon), for 2021, 29% of the Administrative Tribunal’s decisions were in favour of the taxpayer (either fully for 23% or partially for 6%), while 49% of the decisions were unfavourable to the taxpayer.

-With regard to the higher courts, a total of 51% of the Administrative Court’s decisions were in favour of the taxpayer (with 18% fully and 33% partially), while 49% of the decisions were unfavourable to the taxpayer.
+Regarding the higher courts, a total of 54% of the Administrative Court’s decisions were in favour of the taxpayer (with 28% fully and 26% partially), while 46% of the decisions were unfavourable to the taxpayer.

 Given that the claims and the writs of summons must be sent via registered mail or bailiff to the respective courts or counterparties, postal delays should be taken into consideration for the meeting of deadlines.
 However, litigants residing in foreign jurisdictions may appoint local legal counsel in order to co-ordinate the litigation procedure.